kang-cao-corgi/coj/notes.md

 3. blasphemed the name of God: "you will not surely die"
 4. destroyed the order of the Garden of Eden

-#### the devil's challenge to Jesus
+#### the devil's temptation to Jesus

-1. denied the Son of God by tempting with food and stressing His humanity
+1. denied the deity of JX by tempting with food and stressing His humanity
-2. tested the Word of God and blasphemed
+2. tempted the Son of God to worship the devil
-3. tempted Him to worship the devil
+3. Tested th Word of God and blasphemed
-4. a creature tested the Son of God and destroyed the order of things
+4. a creature tempted the Son of God and destroyed the order of things

 #### the Ten Commandments and the ethics of faith
 1. ehics regarding deity
 2. ehics regarding image
 3. ehics regarding honor